chungae9ri/slos/README.md

    - Mailbox for communication between CPU 0 and CPU 1

 Refer A little book on custom OS developement from scratch.pdf for more information.

+Notes: To petalinux-package for cora z7, petalinux v2019.2 is used and verified